 The ability to charge at work can potentially double the daily feasible commuting range for an EV or a PHEV driver.

 With proper workplace charging implementation, building managers can provide significant value to their occupants at relatively little cost.
 However, charging at work during peak electricity demand may lead to higher electricity bills for the facility manager.

 Learn about the U.S. Department of Energy's EV Everywhere Workplace Charging Challenge that aims to increase the number of U.S. employers offering workplace charging tenfold by 2018.
 Employers and workers can find information about workplace charging implementation in Clean Cities' Plug-In Electric Vehicle Handbook for Workplace Charging Hosts.

-Fleets that choose to incorporate EVs and/or PHEVs into their operations must account for several factors when planning for charging stations.
-Duty cycles, drive cycles, routes, garaging locations, vehicle models, and availability of off-site public charging stations can all factor into decisions about the number, location, and type(s) of charging units.
+Fleets that choose to incorporate EVs or PHEVs into their operations must account for several factors when planning for charging stations.
+Peak demand, duty cycles, drive cycles, routes, garaging locations, vehicle models, and availability of off-site public charging stations can all factor into decisions about the number, location, and type(s) of charging units.
 City planners, fleet managers, and utilities can work together with installers to determine the best locations.
 For more information, see Clean Cities' Plug-In Electric Vehicle Handbook for Fleet Managers.

 Zoning, Codes, and Parking Ordinances

 Zoning, codes (including permitting), and parking ordinances are all regulatory tools at the disposal of state and local officials to further the EV readiness of communities.
 Each has a different potential role to play, and working in tandem can often best encourage the adoption of electric vehicle supply equipment (EVSE).